Political ideologies in the United States: Libertarianism

 Developed in the mid-20th century as a revival of classical liberalism, libertarianism in the United States (dominantly right-libertarianism) is founded on the ideas of severely limited government, with supporters of libertarianism advocating fiscal conservatism and reduction of social programs, social liberalism, and isolationist foreign policy.
 Libertarians make up a notable minority group in American politics, with about 11% of Americans saying that the term describes them well as of 2014.
 Men were twice as likely to identify with the term as women, and Democrats were half as likely to identify with the term as Republicans or independents.
 As of 2013, 68% of libertarians were men, 94% of libertarians were white, and 62% of libertarians were under the age of 50.
 Religiously, 50% of libertarians were Protestant, 27% were religiously unaffiliated, and 11% were Catholic.

 Libertarianism is promoted by the Libertarian Party, the largest minor party in the United States.
 Libertarians in the United States typically vote for the Republican Party, with only a small portion voting for the Democratic Party or the Libertarian Party.
+Some major think tanks in the United States operate from a libertarian perspective, including the Cato Institute and the Reason Foundation.
 Some libertarians have begun voting for the Democratic Party since 2020 in response to the rise of right-wing populism in the Republican Party.
-Some major think tanks in the United States operate from a libertarian perspective, including the Cato Institute and the Reason Foundation.